Teuthida255/castlevania3-disasm/README.md

   * `luarocks install dkjson`
   * If on Linux, please ensure fceux compiled with Lua shared library support. `LUA_CFLAGS` should include `-DLUA_USE_DLOPEN -DDLUA_USE_POSIX`
   * Press F5 in vscode

+## Misc
+* Helper scripts:
+    * assume the PRG ROM exists at `original/OR.bin`, though this is just for data extraction atm
+    * require the `pypng` package to be installed. `python3 -m pip install pypng`